Built company-wide systems and processes for sustainable and scalable growth

 I spearheaded the transformation of RHD’s design team by fostering collaboration, streamlining processes, and aligning goals to drive scalable growth and impactful outcomes.

-• I emphasised leveraging individual expertise over uniform skillsets, focused on stakeholder strengths to enhance collaboration and innovation.
+I emphasised leveraging individual expertise over uniform skillsets, focused on stakeholder strengths to enhance collaboration and innovation.

-• I established weekly syncs to address communication gaps, which was later adopted company-wide.
+I established weekly syncs to address communication gaps, which was later adopted company-wide.

-• I introduced OKRs (Objectives and Key Results) to align individual, team, and company goals to create a unified purpose to ensure sustainable impact, presenting the approach to the Founder for company-wide adoption.
+I introduced OKRs (Objectives and Key Results) to align individual, team, and company goals to create a unified purpose to ensure sustainable impact, presenting the approach to the Founder for company-wide adoption.

-• Collaborating with the Technical Director, I implemented component-based design systems to tackle development delays, applying cross-functional integration.
+I implemented component-based design systems to tackle development delays, applying cross-functional integration.

 my approach

-Define the problem and align with stakeholders
+I defined the problem and aligned with stakeholders

 I began by observing team dynamics and conducting open discussions with leadership to holistically map pain points, strengths, and opportunities.

-Co-create with my team to kickstart collaboration
+I co-created with my team to kickstart collaboration

 Defining the right problems to solve is the catalyst for impact

-• 45%
+45%

-Decrease in estimated project timeline due to new processes and collaboration
+Decreased estimated project timeline from new processes

-• 98%
+98%

 Employee satisfaction survey for a 60-day run

-• 8
+8

 key results

+Weekly syncs.
 I established a weekly catch-up for my team for task updates, road blocks and team sharing.
 Projects and challenges were now visible and fostered accountability and collaborative spirit.
 Seeing its success, Development and Clients team adopted the practice which created incremental growth.

+Prioritised key strengths over uniform skills.
 Rather than pursuing a "full-stack" model, we capitalised on individual expertise.
 This approach allowed every team member to lead projects while contributing their unique strengths.
 Assigning projects became nearly automatic as skills were mapped out appropriately.

+I gave them ownership of process.
 We co-created a flexible design framework that evolved through continuous feedback loops.
 Communication Style, Weekly Tracker, Dev Handover, UX Discovery Pack were among the processes and documentation our team came up with.

+Streamlined process by auditing and offloading paid subscriptions.
 We canceled subscriptions to a number of apps and extended the use of high-usage apps.
 We elevated our design tool to Figma from Sketch + InDesign + Zeplin.
 Collaboration across not only the Design team but all teams, became much more seamless and contributed to a reduced project timeline.

-• I introduced my team members to OKRs and helped define their goals and do check-ups.
+I introduced my team members to OKRs and helped define their goals and do check-ups.
 I presented this to our Founder, asked me to present it to the company and implemented it across the board.
 All teams started moving towards a common goal.
 Employee satisfaction survey after 6 months came back at a 98% rating.

-• To address the issue of project timelines ballooning at development stage, I scheduled meetings with the Tech Lead to design a solution.
+To address the issue of project timelines ballooning at development stage, I scheduled meetings with the Tech Lead to design a solution.
 We came up with the company’s first ever component-based project and design systems that largely contributed to a 37% decrease in project timeline - item on his wishlist that the previous Design Leads refused.

-• I signed up our best designs to w3awards and got recognition for 8 out of 9 projects.
+I signed up our best designs to w3awards and got recognition for 8 out of 9 projects.
 Trophies and certificates of which are proudly displayed in the office to remind everyone of their hard work.